Episode 8498 (Neighbours)

 Episode 8498 of the Australian soap opera Neighbours was broadcast on 10 Peach on 19 November 2020.
 The episode was written by the serial's executive producer Jason Herbison and directed by Scott Major.
 It features an all male cast in celebration of International Men's Day.
 The plot initially focuses on the younger male characters being excited to start their Schoolies trip, until Hendrix Greyson (Ben Turland) learns about an app that is being used by the boys to rank their female classmates.
 Meanwhile, Hendix's father Pierce Greyson (Don Hany) heads to the campsite after learning Hendrix took his car, accompanied by some unlikely passengers.
 He is followed by Shane Rebecchi (Nicholas Coghlan), whose anger at Pierce's affair with his wife leads to a confrontation and fight between the two.

 The episode was conceived after the success of the International Women's Day episode that featured an all female cast.
-Herbison wanted to create an episode that explored social issues relevant to men, including mental heath, same-sex parenting, relationships, and men supporting each other.
+Herbison wanted to create an episode that explored social issues relevant to men, including mental health, same-sex parenting, relationships, and men supporting each other.
 Herbison explained that the show already had a few storylines involving the male characters in progress, so it was natural to have them converge.
 He also thought it was a good opportunity to tell parallel storylines with the younger and older generations.
 The episode features every male member of the cast, and actor Alan Fletcher said each of the characters "epitomises an element of maleness".
 Episode 8498 was originally scheduled to be filmed at a house in the Dandenong Ranges, but due to the COVID-19 pandemic, the shoot was relocated to the show's studio backlot.
 For his work on the episode, Herbison received a nomination for Best Script for a Television Serial at the AWGIE Awards.